-With President Obama ending No Child Left Behind, government funding ended for all tutoring companies nationwide during the 2016-2017 school year.
+With President Obama ending No Child Left Behind, government funding ended for all tutoring companies nationwide in 2016.
 Michael Berookim was then eager to do something new in the world of finance.
 He promptly started High Rise Financial, a company that gives plaintiffs who are involved in lawsuits or personal injury cases access to money prior to the case being settled.
 Clients are then able to use the money given to them to pay for day to day living expenses and to relieve financial burdens while their attorney seeks the best possible settlement.

 Michael believes giving back is the right thing to do.
 Michael Berookim was on the board of directors of the Magbit Foundation for four years.
 Magbit Foundation, a 501c3 nonprofit organization based in Los Angeles, was created in 1990 and gives interest free loans to underprivileged students who have a desire to attend college.
 They have a unique interest free concept that has helped over 13,000 students attend universities.
 Michael also served on the “Committee of 18”, which is a group of business entrepreneurs and leading entertainment individuals who have donated funds to help the Maccabiah World Games, essentially the Jewish Olympics.
 It is the third largest sporting gathering in the world.
 In addition to volunteer work, Michael and his companies have donated funds to help non-profit organizations and public education organizations such as LA’s BEST After School Enrichment programs, The Neuromuscular Disease Foundation, Los Angeles Unified School District’s Beyond the Bell program, Youth Policy Institute, WISH Charter School, and more.